iamsrp/fortumage/README.md

 # Fortumage

-A simeple Python script which uses [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5) to generate images based off random strings from fortune files.
+A simple Python script which uses [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5) to generate images based off random strings from fortune files.
 These can then be used as slideshow in a photoframe (e.g. on a Raspberry Pi).